 allRows is similar to

-rowData except a new array is created which contains row nodes, each row node
+rowData except a new array is created which contains row nodes, with each row node

 pointing to exactly one data item.
 The length of the